mattherman/MbDotNet/docs/docs-v4.md

 ## Predicates

-MbDotNet supports all of the predicate types that are supported by Mountebank (as of v2.8.2).
+MbDotNet supports most of the predicate types that are supported by Mountebank (as of v2.8.2).

 | Mountebank Predicate Type                                                       | MbDotNet Class        |
 | ------------------------------------------------------------------------------- | --------------------- |